 \section{What is cooperativity?}

-Superradiance and CLS are two classic examples of cooperative effects.
+Super-radiance and CLS are two classic examples of cooperative effects.
 The fact that atoms in a medium are strongly correlated (strongly interacting, via the dipole-dipole interactions) alters the response of the medium to the external field, even if the field is the QED vacuum.
-However, before delving into the details, it is essential to comment on a definition of the core concept of our research, namely, cooperativity.
+However, before delving into the details, it is essential to comment on a definition of the core concept of our research, cooperativity.

 First of all, one cannot determine whether a physical phenomenon is cooperative based on boilerplate qualitative behavior.
-As shown above, superradiant emission has $I\propto N^2$, but the dependence $I\propto N^2$ does not constitute a feature exclusively confined to superradiance.
+As shown above, super-radiant emission has $I\propto N^2$, but the dependence $I\propto N^2$ does not constitute a feature exclusively confined to super-radiance.
 In other words, $I\propto N^2$ is not a reliable criterion of cooperativity.
-As we will see in the next chapter, under certain conditions, due to constructive interference of the radiation from the atoms, there may be many more ($\sim N^2$) photons available for detection than is the number of photons that the atoms would have emitted individually ($\sim N$), and this without any cooperative effects.
+As we will see in the next chapter, under certain conditions, due to constructive interference of the radiation from the atoms, many more ($\sim N^2$) photons may be available for detection than what would have emitted individually ($\sim N$), and this is without any cooperative effects.

-Alternatively, one may think that a physical phenomenon should be defined as cooperative if it involves the modification of the field of an emitter due to the radiation from the other emitters.
+Alternatively, one may think that a physical phenomenon should be defined as cooperative if it involves the modification of the field of an emitter due to the radiation from other emitters.
 However, in this sense, the regular Beer's law given by Eq.~\eq{BEER'S_LAW} that describes usual light absorption indicates cooperative behavior by itself.
-Atoms down the sample see less light because the incoming light and the light emitted by the atoms upstream interfere destructively, and emit less light as a result.
+Atoms down in the sample see less light because the incoming light and the light emitted by the atoms upstream interfere destructively, thereby emitting less light as a result.

 Our working definition of cooperativity is that the ensuing physics must not agree with the predictions of standard electrodynamics of polarizable media, such as the wave equation~\eq{WAVE_EQ}.
 The subtext is that standard electrodynamics is an effective-medium mean-field theory.
 When a mean-field theory fails, condensed-matter physicists would call a system strongly correlated.
 Hence, we qualify only strongly correlated phenomena as cooperative.

-There are intriguing nuances to this theme.
+However, this theme is not without intriguing nuances.
 For instance, the classical Beer-Lambert law of light attenuation can be well explained by traditional electrodynamics of a polarizable medium.
-However, if we were to solve the propagation of light in a medium without the SVEA, Beer's law does not have to follow, and in fact does not necessarily follow.
+However, if we were to solve the propagation of light in a medium without the SVEA, Beer's law does not have to, and in fact does not, follow.
 Violations of Beer's law need not signal cooperative behavior.
-On the other hand, it turns out that the eponymous collective Lamb shift ~\eq{CLS_1} may be derived from the usual continuous-medium electrodynamics, so that we would not qualify it as cooperative in the first place!
+In fact, it turns out that the eponymous collective Lamb shift ~\eq{CLS_1} may be derived from the usual continuous-medium electrodynamics, so that we would not qualify it as cooperative in the first place.
 One of the main aims of this thesis is to elaborate on the notion of cooperativity.

 \chapter{Optical Response of Gases of Stationary Atoms}

-Except for the simplest examples, it is impractical to solve analytically the problem of light propagation in an atomic gas when light scattering processes need to be included.
-In this chapter, we will get to the principle and practice of classical simulations in several atomic configurations, and introduce some benchmark results.
+Except for the simplest examples, it is impractical to analytically solve the problem of light propagation in an atomic gas when light scattering processes need to be included.
+In this chapter, we will examine the principle and practice of classical simulations in several atomic configurations, and introduce some benchmark results.

 \section{From quantum field theory to classical simulations}

-Classical simulation is the main way to investigate cooperative atom response in a dense medium in our research.
-Under certain conditions, for example, when saturation of the atoms is negligible, such an approach is both theoretically valid, and practically feasible.
+Classical simulation is the main method of investigating cooperative atom responses in a dense medium within our research.
+Under certain conditions, such as when saturation of the atoms is negligible, this approach is both theoretically valid and practically feasible.

 A field theory for light and matter under the Markov and Born approximations was introduced some time ago.